aleshaleksey/fansys23/quick-start.md

 Secondly, a character starts with one background skill, where they get to add a small bonus called "Base" (+1 at level 1).

-Thirdly, a character also gets to choose a home terrain. this can be anything from "town" or "plains" to "ruins" or "subterranean".
+Thirdly, a character also gets to choose a home terrain.
+This can be anything from "town" or "plains" to "ruins" or "subterranean".
 The character has a +5 bonus to navigation and camping in that terrain (very useful).

 Fourthly, a character chooses a save with which they are proficient.
 This will help defend them against some nasty stuff, so choose carefully.

 Lastly, a character gains 3 level points.
 Level points are spent on gaining abilities.
 These range from extra save proficiencies, to sword arts and spell casting, and much more.
 A level point can also be exchanged for 3 skill points or a +1 increase to any stat.
 For a list of abilities see the "[Abilities](abilities.md)" chapter.

+___
 ### Stamina and Mana dice and HP

 HP represents a character's vitality, physical body or life force.
 Importantly, losing HP represents taking actual damage and often has consequences, such as losing limbs, bleeding and death.
 A character loses HP by taking damage from attacks and indirect effects (like a fireball or an avalanche).
 Try not to lose too much HP too often.